4 Justification to Use Machine Learning

 • In econometrics, graphical causal models have a hard time asserting themselves against the prevailing framework of potential outcomes.

 The novelty of an approach should neither be taken as an argument in favor nor against using a certain modeling approach.
-The essential question is: Can the tool help answering the question you have set out to address?
+The essential question is: Can the tool help answer the question you have set out to address?

-5.6 Further justifications for machine learning
+4.6 Further justifications for machine learning

 There are further justifications for using machine learning in science: